 Next to supporting policies on behalf of our Members, the IUCN European Regional Office supports fundraising efforts.
 In cooperation with the IUCN Secretariat, the six Commissions and our Members we continue to develop and implement a fundraising strategy.
 One concrete output is to channel EU funding opportunities to the Union.

-The IUCN European region includes all EU Member States plus Iceland, Turkey, Norway, Switzerland, Israel, Andorra, Liechtenstein, San Marino, Monaco and the Vatican.
+The IUCN European region includes all EU Member States plus Andorra, Faroe Islands, Greenland, Holy See, Iceland, Israel, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Turkey.